Yuksom

 Safety, Permits & Local Etiquette

-• Solo Female Traveller: Yuksom is generally safe with friendly locals, but stick to populated areas after dark.
-Avoid solo treks without a guide and inform your stay about plans.
+- Solo Female Traveller: Yuksom is generally safe with friendly locals.
+Stick to well-trodden paths, avoid late-night walks alone, and inform your stay about your plans.

 Hidden Tips Only Repeat Visitors Know